ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/clojure-svg-graphics.md

 Clojure can be used to generate and manipulate [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

-SVG images are _drawn_ from a collection of points and paths and images do not loose any quality when making them larger or smaller.
+SVG images are _drawn_ from a collection of points and paths and images do not lose any quality when making them larger or smaller.
 Using SVG images for the web and responsive design is highly recommended.

 ## An SVG image (using reagent)

-This example of an SVG images is made from:
+This example of an SVG image is made from:

 * a white background
 * a green circle and a smaller blue circle